 Early Childhood Development Program

-The Early Childhood Development Program offers literacy enriched play for children who are 3 years old before March 1 of the upcoming school year.
+The Early Childhood Development Program offers literacy enriched play for children who are born in 2017.

 Safe and Caring Schools

-Imbedded in all FMPSD facilities; Safe and Caring Schools includes: Tribes Learning Community, Anti-Bullying Programs, Bus Safety, Crisis Management.
-Please contact individual schools for more information.
+Embedded in all FMPSD facilities; Safe and Caring Schools includes: Tribes Learning Community, Anti-Bullying Programs, Bus Safety, Crisis Management.

 Speech and Language Programming